Kaushik2201/GitHub-GraphQL-API/README.md

-# GitHub Profile using GraphQL API
+# GitHub Profile using GraphQL

 Things I have displayed